-We say our motto is Be Prepared, but how prepared are you and your Scouts for a serious emergency?
+We say our motto is Be Prepared, but how prepared are you and your Scouts for a hurricane?

-I’m talking tornadoes, hurricanes, wildfires, floods, pandemics or terrorist attacks.
+The same question applies to tornadoes, wildfires, floods, pandemics or terrorist attacks.

 September is National Preparedness Month, so the timing’s right for you to consider your readiness.

-In the September 2014 CubCast, Health and Safety guru Richard Bourlon shares what should go into a basic emergency preparedness kit and other ways to make sure your unit is prepared for the worst.
+BSA Health and Safety team leader Richard Bourlon shares what should go into a basic emergency preparedness kit and other ways to make sure your unit is prepared for the worst.

 Emergency preparedness kit